andrewbowen19/ClusterEclipsingBinaries/testing/flex/README.md

 In order to use the analyseCluster class for each observing scenario, run either 'runAnalyse' or 'lisaRunAnalyse' depending on if you'd like to include WD analysis

+Binary population data for each cluster can be downloaded [here](https://northwestern.box.com/s/wb4cyw9ihne1lffkov4r988l0dk92lvl).
+The file tree structure of the entire clusters directory is needed for our scripts to run properl.
+The file tree structure of the entire clusters directory is needed for our scripts to run properly.